sigmaister/copy_CollapsOS/apps/basic/README.md

 planning on intentionally crippling this BASIC dialect for the sake of simplicity.

+The idea here is that the system administrator would build herself many little tools in assembler and BASIC would be the interactive glue to those tools.

+If you find yourself writing complex programs in Collapse OS BASIC, you're on a wrong path.
+Back off, that program should be in assembler.

 ## Glueing

 The `glue.asm` file in this folder represents the minimal basic system.
 There